-San Diego IRACDA, Institutional Research and Academic Career Development Award, is an NIH/NIGMS-sponsored program that provides three years of mentored training in post-doctoral research in biomedical sciences, teaching training at our partner institutions, and development of critical academic skills needed to conduct high quality research and pursue an independent research and teaching career in an academic environment.
+San Diego IRACDA, Institutional Research and Academic Career Development Award, is an NIH/NIGMS-sponsored program that provides three years of mentored training in post-doctoral research in biomedical sciences at UC San Diego, teaching training at our partner institutions, and development of critical academic skills needed to conduct high quality research and pursue an independent research and teaching career in an academic environment.
 The IRACDA program aims especially to develop a diverse group of highly trained biomedical scientists.
 Other specific objectives are to innovate, re-design and develop science curriculum at teaching-intensive partner institutions and to establish links between UCSD and our partner institutions to promote collaborations in faculty research and student training.
-A 4th year of support may be provided for fellows who need more training.

 The objectives of the IRACDA program are:

 Train in evidence-based pedagogy and enrich teaching and curriculum at our partner institutions.

 Expand the pool of diverse of faculty who excel in research, teaching, and leadership.